wearebase/base-app-challenges/README.md

 # App Challenges

-This simple test should take no more than four hours.
+This simple test should take roughly four hours.

-We’d like you to create a small Android app using the simple JSON API from opendevicelab.com.
+We’d like you to create a small Android app using the [simple JSON API](http://opendevicelab.com/api-documentation.php) from opendevicelab.com.

 The first view should be a map with place markers for the ODLs.
 The map should have a location search, as well as using the device’s geolocation.